Forgotten Realms: Reception

-Salvatore was also publicly unhappy with the 4th edition changes to the Forgotten Realms.
-He said: [B]asically, we authors were handed a document and told how things were going to be.
+R. A. Salvatore was also publicly unhappy with the 4th edition changes to the Forgotten Realms: [B]asically, we authors were handed a document and told how things were going to be.
 We were asked our opinions, but they mattered very little – the changes were being driven from a different direction. [...]
 To have characters that have built such a strong history, then have that upset on the orders of someone else was very disconcerting.
-I will admit that the abrupt changes forced me into an uncomfortable place, and from that place came some of the better things I've written, but I very much preferred the way it was done this time, with 5th Edition and the changes, where we, the authors, were told what was happening to the game and asked how we could make the world and the lore live and breathe it.Aubrey Sitterson, for PC Magazine, included the Forgotten Realms in a 2015 roundup of the "11 Best Dungeons & Dragons Campaign Settings" and wrote "for most people, Forgotten Realms is synonymous with Dungeons & Dragons, and with good reason: it's the setting that played home to the massively popular Baldur's Gate video game, as well as R. A. Salvatore's Drizzt books.
-Currently, it's the only campaign setting actively supported by D&D makers Wizards of the Coast, which would be restrictive if Forgotten Realms wasn't such an incredibly diverse place, housing classic European middle ages tropes, as well as a heroic fantasy take on African, Middle Eastern, and other real-world cultures".

-Christian Hoffer, for ComicBook.com, reported that Wizards of the Coast's 5th edition publishing strategy, which focuses on the Forgotten Realms and newer intellectual property for campaign settings, has created a rift in the fan base where some "feel that this push for new players has come at the cost of keeping the game's current players sated" by not updating campaign settings that "predate the Forgotten Realms".
+I will admit that the abrupt changes forced me into an uncomfortable place, and from that place came some of the better things I've written, but I very much preferred the way it was done this time, with 5th Edition and the changes, where we, the authors, were told what was happening to the game and asked how we could make the world and the lore live and breathe it.Christian Hoffer, for ComicBook.com, reported that Wizards of the Coast's 5th edition publishing strategy, which focuses on the Forgotten Realms and newer intellectual property for campaign settings, has created a rift in the fan base where some "feel that this push for new players has come at the cost of keeping the game's current players sated" by not updating campaign settings that "predate the Forgotten Realms".
 Hoffer highlighted that Wizards of the Coast has a much slower publication schedule than with previous editions with a focus on quality and profit and "the D&D teams knows that they have plenty of great campaign settings in their back pocket and are either actively developing more settings or have ideas for them further down the line".
+Francesco Cacciatore of Polygon noted that the 3rd Edition Forgotten Realms Campaign Setting (2001) sourcebook was "an ambitious attempt at a comprehensive look at the Realms, and while many locations remained sketched, it was still enough to feed our imagination (and campaigns) for decades".
+However, its 4th Edition "equivalent" was overlooked by many players "due to the mess that the Spellplague event was, lore-wise" and while "players were excited for a 'return to form' for the Forgotten Realms" when the 5th Edition undid most Spellplague changes, details have been "limited in scope" since "the majority of D&D 5e products set in the Forgotten Realms focused on the Sword Coast and its adjacent areas".
+Following the announcement of the Adventures in Faerûn (2025) for the revised 5th Edition, Cacciatore commented that while he was "disappointed" to see two regions previously explored in 5th Edition campaign books would be included, he was also "excited to get the first good glimpse at the Dales, Calimshan, and the Moonshae Isles in more than two decades".